-The Operations Team supports the Steering Committee and the entire Alliance membership to achieve the Alliance’s goals.
+The Operations Team supports the Advisory Board and the entire Alliance membership to achieve the Alliance’s goals.
 The team manages all the nuts and bolts of daily operations, including communication, event planning, and project management.

 “What I like most about working with the Alliance is knowing that the collaboration we foster through the Alliance platform enables us to address tough challenges together and achieve greater impact.”